wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/running-routine.rst

 .. note:: Ensure you have sufficient space around the robot before running any identification routine!
 The drive identification requires at least 10' of space, ideally closer to 20'.
 The robot drive can not be accurately characterized while on blocks.

+.. warning:: Only log files with a single routine in them are usable for analysis.
+Multiple motors can be run in one routine, but they must be run at the same time.
+If you run a routine on one motor and then run a routine on another motor without extracting the log or power-cycling the roboRIO in between, analysis will fail.

 Running Tests
 -------------